kakaobrain/torchgpipe/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Unlike a typical module, with GPipe, the input device is different from the
-output device except there is only one partition.
-This is because the first
+output device except for when there is only one partition.
+This is because the
-partition and last partition should be placed in different devices.
+first partition and last partition are placed in different devices.

-Therefore, you should move the input and target to the corresponding devices.
+Therefore, you have to move the input and target to the corresponding devices.
 It can be done with :attr:`GPipe.devices <torchgpipe.GPipe.devices>`, which
 holds the list of devices for each partition::